DATA PROTECTION POLICY

 Purposes for collecting data

-The Responsible Gaming Foundation collects and processes information to carry out its obligations in accordance with present legislation.
 All data is collected and processed in accordance with Data Protection Legislation, Data Processing Services Agreements and the Gaming Act.

 Recipients of data